rolandtoth/Blog/input/pastecolor-copy-paste-tool-for-windows/index.md

 ## Getting out of Trouble

 As I was not able to fix the issue I almost forgot the project.
-Then the idea came to modify its main behaviour - that is, make it always run in the background instead of launching with a hotkey.
+Then the idea came to modify its main behavior - that is, make it always run in the background instead of launching with a hotkey.

 That was the turning point.
 The core issue was eliminated but some others were raised.
 The most challenging of them was to create a graphical interface.